-Municipal bonds are debt instruments issued by city and local governments.
-They are normally used to raise money for capital investment in local projects such as schools, streets and highways, bridges, hospitals, public housing, and utilities.
+Municipal bonds are debt instruments — loans — borrowed by city and local governments.
+These governments typically use these “munis” to raise money for public projects such as schools, streets and highways, bridges, hospitals, public housing, and utilities.

 Types of Municipal Bonds

 City governments issue municipal bonds as one of three types of debt obligation:

 - General Obligation Bonds repay based on the “full faith and credit of the issuer” and are considered the most secure type of bond, paying out the lowest interest rate.
 In other words, as long as the local government is solvent, they’re obligated to pay you back.